-The following story has moved as this week's Monday Spotlight, a feature showcasing the best off-the-news enterprise in the AP report:
+The following story will move as this week's Monday Spotlight, a feature showcasing the best off-the-news enterprise in the AP report: